Channel i

 Channel i (চ্যানেল আই) is a Bangladeshi Bengali-language satellite and cable television channel owned by Impress Group.
 It was launched on 1 October 1999, as Bangladesh's first digital television channel.
 It is one of the oldest satellite television channels in Bangladesh.
-Channel i is broadcast via satellite television using PanAm Sat and Bangabandhu-1, covering most of Asia and parts of Australia.
+Channel i is broadcast via satellite television using PanAmSat and Bangabandhu-1, covering most of Asia and parts of Australia.
 It is sister to the radio station, Radio Bhumi.

-Background

-The Impress Group first moved beyond textile production and into television in the early 1980s, under the tutelage of Faridur Reza Sagor, who had before worked at state-run Bangladesh Television on a freelance basis.
-The initial steps into television resulted into the establishment of Impress Telefilm, which initially produced small mini-series and one-off shows for BTV.

 History

+Prior to the establishment of the channel, Faridur Reza Sagar established Impress Telefilm, which initially produced small-mini series and one-off shows for state-owned Bangladesh Television.
 Channel i began broadcasting on 1 October 1999 from a small building in the Siddheshwari neighborhood of Dhaka, with the "Hridoye Bangladesh" (হৃদয়ে বাংলাদেশ; lit.
 'Bangladesh in the heart') slogan, which is still used as of today.
 It initially broadcast pre-recorded television programs for 12 hours, but was converted to a 24-hour channel within two years of its launch.

 On 1 October 2001, Channel i began airing news programming.
 The channel launched its website on 30 September 2003.
 Channel i's news director, Shykh Seraj, created Hridoye Mati O Manush, based on the old Bangladesh Television program Mati O Manush, which debuted on the channel on 21 February 2004.
 In March 2008, the channel began broadcasting Sisimpur to Bangladeshi children worldwide.
 Channel i had also broadcast modern western-themed telefilms, such as Play, directed by M-SIB, in 2010, thus making them the first Bangladeshi television channel to do so.
 On 11 June 2015, BBC Bangla's BBC Probaho premiered on Channel i.

 Channel i was one of the nine Bangladeshi television channels to sign an agreement with Bdnews24.com to subscribe to a video-based news agency run by children called Prism in May 2016.
 Channel i began high definition broadcasts on 15 September 2017, and fully migrated from standard definition broadcasts on 1 October.
 For Bangladesh Television's 55th anniversary on 25 December 2019, Channel i organized a special program in its headquarters in Tejgaon, which was broadcast on both networks.